raspberrypilearning/shakespearean-insult-generator/worksheet.md

 1. Run the program using `F5` and enjoy creating a stream of Shakespearean insults at the press of a button!
 The finished code is [here](code/shakespeare.py) if you want to check your code.

 ## What next
+- Could you change the colour or size of the text on the GUI?
+- Could you change the GUI so that it contains three drop down boxes, each containing one of the lists of words.
+Users can pick their own insult using the three drop down boxes?
 - Could you allow users to rate the insults and save the full insult plus its rating into a separate CSV file?
 - Could you read this CSV file and calculate the highest rated insult?
-- Could you change the GUI so that it contains three drop down boxes, each containing one of the lists of words.
-Users can pick their own insult using the three drop down boxes?